ncphillips/crowdstudy/README.md

 ## View rendering
 Pages are rendered server side using the EJS view engine.

-Any client side JSX files located in an experiments `public/scripts` directory are compiled to Javascript when the server starts.
+Any client side JSX files located in an experiments `experiments/**/public/scripts/` directory are compiled to Javascript when the server starts.
+The JS files are then compressed and put in `public/scripts/build/experiments/' by Browserified, along with the `CrowdExperiments` react component, in which you should wrap your experiment app.

-## Logging
-A global `log` variable provides access to a bunyan logger.

 ## Documentation
 Two forms of documentation applications will used in this project: docco and JSDocs.